 Windows Driver Kit (WDK) Tools with Visual Studio driver toolbar: Integrated quality tools find issues early and reduce costs

 Driver developers using Visual Studio can access and execute several tools that help improve driver quality.
-One example is the static analysis tests that you can run from Visual Studio by selecting the option to build with static analysis.
+One example is the static analysis tests that users can run from Visual Studio by selecting the option to build with static analysis.
 Results and status are returned to the driver developer.
 In addition, driver developers have access to a driver toolbar in Visual Studio Professional that lets them access additional WDK tools, such as verification stress tool.

 Windows Dev Center Dashboard: Easy migration for existing WinQual partners